 * Click here for rating key

-Sakura Japanese Restaurant Restaurant Review: This unpretentious sushi and Japanese restaurant is one of the oldest in the city, and it still draws crowds for its seasonal favorites.
-You’ll encounter no trendy ingredients here, just authentic food that keeps customers coming back.
-That's especially true of the chirashi, a bowl of fresh fish on a bed of sushi rice, or the hearty Sakura maki, which has an outer wrapping of tuna, smoked salmon and eel.
+Sakura Japanese Restaurant Restaurant Review: This unpretentious sushi and Japanese restaurant is one of the oldest in the city, and it still draws crowds for its authentic dishes such as chirashi, a hearty bowl of fish slices on a bed of rice.
+Japanese dinners include kabayaki, a broiled eel selection; and yosenabe, shellfish in a delicate broth.
 Chopsticks replace silverware, and it’s acceptable to slurp while navigating soba noodles out of the savory broth.
-Japanese classics such as sea bass teriyaki, sukiyaki and tempura share the menu with udon and chazuke, steamed rice in a seasoned broth.
 Bypass the small wine selection for a Kirin Ichiban beer, and give into temptation with green tea ice cream.
-The high-backed booths afford some privacy and help keep the din to a minimum, but do not expect a quiet meal.
+High-backed booths afford some privacy and help keep the din to a minimum, but do not expect a quiet meal.
+This small restaurant is always packed.